HajDragon/ATOM-GPT/README.md

 See [backend/README.md](backend/README.md) for detailed backend documentation.

-Because the code is so simple, it is very easy to hack to your needs, train new models from scratch, or finetune pretrained checkpoints (e.g. biggest one currently available as a starting point would be the GPT-2 1.3B model from OpenAI).
+Because the code is optimized for metal lyrics generation, it is very easy to hack to your needs, train new models from scratch, or finetune pretrained checkpoints for different metal genres and styles.

 ## install